supersirk/social-income-live-app/README.md

 Social Income Live App

 # IMPORTANT
-you need to set up the .env. file according to your credentials / access on Friebase
+you need to set up the .env. file according to your credentials / access on Firebase